alexgracianoarj/docker-swarm-monitoring/README.md

 # Docker Swarm Monitoring

-Docker Swarm Monitoring it is a simple and fast way to monitoring your cluster, using Telegraf, InfluxDB e Grafana.
+Docker Swarm Monitoring it is a simple and fast way to monitoring your cluster, using Telegraf, InfluxDB and Grafana.

 ## Deploy